hasnainyaqub/PyTorch/README.md

 # PyTorch Learning Journey

 Welcome to my PyTorch learning repository!
-This project documents my journey as I learn PyTorch from **basic to advanced** using the excellent [PyTorch Tutorial for Deep Learning (Basics to Advanced)](https://www.youtube.com/playlist?list=PLKnIA16_Rmvboy8bmDCjwNHgTaYH2puK7) playlist on YouTube by *Krish Naik*.
+This project documents my journey as I learn PyTorch from **basic to advanced** using the excellent [PyTorch Tutorial for Deep Learning (Basics to Advanced)](https://www.youtube.com/playlist?list=PLKnIA16_Rmvboy8bmDCjwNHgTaYH2puK7) playlist on YouTube by *CampusX*.

 ## Playlist Source

 > **[PyTorch Tutorial for Deep Learning (Basics to Advanced)](https://www.youtube.com/playlist?list=PLKnIA16_Rmvboy8bmDCjwNHgTaYH2puK7)**
-> by *Krish Naik*
+> by *CampusX*

 Each folder or script in this repository corresponds to one or more videos from the playlist.